 Summer is the perfect time to take a break from the heat with a cold treat.
 I know last summer my kids went through their fair share of popsicles, freezie pops, push-ups, and ice cream.

 Well you may have noticed that we are on day 11 of our 100 Days of Real Food and of course none of those treats will be allowed this summer…not that I really want my kids sucking down frozen nutrition-less high-fructose corn syrup anyway.
 So I had to get creative and come up with as many attractive alternatives as I could if I expect my kids to forget about the store-bought stuff!

 Pictured is an array of surprisingly easy and (more) nutritious options than what you are probably used to seeing.
-Here is the breakdown starting from the left of the picture:
+Here is the breakdown starting from the left in the picture above:

 Instead of having such limited options you can make your own by using these molds with whatever ice cream you see fit.
 If your child has their heart set on the traditional orange color then try adding some peach sorbet.
 The one in the picture is filled with some homemade pecan maple ice cream (that we made without sugar).
 I have to say myself that it was pretty tasty.